 Dr. Sharon Benes

-Dr. Benes teaches undergraduate courses in soils and crop nutrition and graduate courses in plant nutrition and soil & water relations (salinity, trace elements, agricultural impacts on soil and water quality) at Fresno State.
+Dr. Benes is a Professor in the Department of Plant Science at Fresno State.
+She teaches undergraduate courses in soils and crop nutrition and graduate courses in plant nutrition and soil & water relations (salinity, trace elements, agricultural impacts on soil and water quality).
 Her research focuses on salinity effects on crop production and the evaluation of salt tolerant forages and halophytes for saline drainage water re-use systems on the Westside San Joaquin Valley.
-She is co-coordinator of the graduate program and was the recipient of 2001 Outstanding Research and Scholarly Activity Award for the College of Agricultural Sciences and Technology.
-She joined the Department of Plant Science at Fresno State in 1998.
+Dr. Benes is co-coordinator of the graduate program and was the recipient of 2001 Outstanding Research and Scholarly Activity Award for the College of Agricultural Sciences and Technology.
+She joined the Department of Plant Science in 1998.

 Dr. Tom Holyoke

-Dr. Holyoke is an Associate Professor and Coordinator of the Undergraduate Degree in Political Science at Fresno State.
+Dr. Holyoke is a Professor and Coordinator of the Undergraduate Degree in Political Science at Fresno State.
 A specialist in American politics, Dr. Holyoke teaches courses and conducts research on Congress, interest groups and social movements, and western water politics.
 He has published over two dozen research articles in prominent peer-reviewed journals such as the American Journal of Political Science, Political Research Quarterly, Education Evaluation and Policy Analysis, Educational Policy, and the American Journal of Education.
 His first book, Competitive Interests, was published in the fall of 2011 by Georgetown University Press.
-He is currently writing a new book titled Interest Groups and Lobbying: Pursuing Political Interests in America that is under contract with Westview Press and will be published in 2013.
+He is also the author of Interest Groups and Lobbying: Pursuing Political Interests in America.

 Dr. Donald Hunsaker